Mitsubishi Pajero Mini: First generation (1994; H51/56A)

 In May 1996 the Pajero Mini "Skipper", a special version for urban and town use, was released.
 The name is a reference to Mitsubishi's Minica Skipper kei car coupé of the early 1970s.
 In December 1997, the Pajero Mini Duke was released.
 This had a somewhat more rugged appearance, including sturdy cladding along the sides and a grille with upright bars, a reference to Jeeps and Mitsubishi's history of license manufacturing the CJ-3B for four-and-a-half decades.

 Second generation (1998; H53/58A)

 In October 1998 the kei car regulations were again updated, and the Pajero Mini was widened and lengthened accordingly at the same time.
 The "Duke" special model was carried over; it now received a larger, deeper set grille with vertical rather than horizontal bars.
+Two- or four-wheel drive were once again available, with 2WD models receiving the H53A model code and four-wheel drives being H58A (H57A had been used for the Pajero Junior; that model was never available with two-wheel drive, but H52A was skipped nonetheless).

 In Japan, the Pajero Mini was sold at a specific retail chain called Galant Shop.
 Since 2008 Mitsubishi has produced the Nissan Kix (日産・キックス, Nissan Kikkusu), an OEM version of the Pajero Mini, expanding a similar deal already in place for the Mitsubishi eK/Nissan Otti.

 Production of the Mitsubishi Pajero Mini ended in June 2012.